-While there are a lot of mixed feelings regarding the use of popup plugins, they still continue to be a super efficient tool for growing your email subscribers.
+While there may be a lot of mixed feelings regarding the use of popup plugins, they still continue to be a super efficient tool for growing your email subscribers.

 If you’re running a multilingual site though, figuring out how to translate popup content can be quite challenging.
 That’s because finding a solution that works independent of the popup solution you’re using is not straight forward.